javiersuweijie/launchdarkly-training/README.md

     - Try using a user named `blue`.
     - Try using a user named `green`.
     - Try playing with the feature flag configuration on launchdarkly

+checkout to the `complete` branch to see a working example